 Characteristics of First Party d4A Special Needs Trust

 - If someone is over 65, they cannot use a d4A trust!

 - Normally trustee of 1st party SNT is a professional (bank), which includes significant administrative costs.

-- Assets from 1st party SNT may only be used for the beneficiary (the disabled person).
+- Assets from a first party SNT may only be used for the beneficiary (the disabled person).

-- The SNT must contain a medicaid-payback provision….if medicaid applicant is expecting to receive a lump sum, think about alternatives to putting money into the SNT, such as buying or improving homestead property - which is exempt from being counted against you for medicaid purposes.
+- The SNT must contain a Medicaid-payback provision….if the Medicaid applicant is expecting to receive a lump sum, think about alternatives to putting money into the SNT, such as buying or improving homestead property - which is exempt from being counted against you for Medicaid purposes.

 Items Not Covered by Medicaid

 - Computer / communications devices / television / appliances